How to Invest In Real Estate

 This can be a good strategy.
 If you get the chance to make 30% on a flip, paying out 10% for financing won’t kill you.
 But if it takes too long to sell the house, this kind of financing can drain your resources very quickly.

 How to Invest in Real Estate: Don’t Be Intimidated

 Harvard University’s Joint Center for Housing Studies has concluded again and again that real estate investing is one of the most effective ways to build wealth in the U.S.

-Successful real estate investment takes hard work, diligence, and a good team (including you, your real estate agent and your mortgage lender).
+Successful real estate investment takes hard work, diligence, and a good team that includes you, your real estate agent, and your mortgage lender.